TAGGED AS:

 Rush Hour

-(Photo by Dimension Films/ courtesy Everett Collection)
+(Photo by Sony/ courtesy Everett Collection.
+KARATE KID: LEGENDS.)

 Considering how often Jackie Chan movie titles were changed on their journey to America, it’s understandable to be confused going through his films – even after you’ve watched them.
 Like, did Operation Condor 2 come out before the first Operation Condor?
 Is Supercop actually part of the Police Story franchise?
 How many “new” Police Stories are there, anyways?
 This is alleviated by the fact that you could just throw your hands up and pick a random Jackie Chan movie from the ’80s and, chances are, it’s gonna be pretty dang good.
 Police Story and Police Story 2 were made during this decade (and have been added to The Criterion Collection), along with Project A, Project A2, and Armour of God – all representing an explosive debut of a relentless entertainer willing to leap off buildings, hang on the sides of fast-moving vehicles, avoiding heavy lethal objects at the last second, and do just about every punishing stunt conceivable for our enjoyment.